rehive/docs-portal/content/building/conversions/generate-a-quote.md

     - Fetches applicable quote information (via the source of your choice).
     - If needed, perform any actions needed to ensure the funds/liquidity is available.
     - Return the quote to the Rehive conversion extension in the response.
-4. The Conversion extension uses the webhook respponse data to construct a conversion that gets returned to the user for approval.
+4. The Conversion extension uses the webhook response data to construct a conversion that gets returned to the user for approval.
 5. The user approves the quote and processing proceeds to [conversion execution](/building/conversions/execute-a-conversion/).

 <img src="/images/conversion-extension-generate-quote.png" alt="Deposit via bank transfer diagram" width="80%">